How a computer science professor and an IT professional became enamored with theatre, especially Chicago theatre

 Our married life started in California, but the rigors of graduate school limited our theatre going to occasional productions of Gilbert and Sullivan operettas by the Stanford Savoyards.
 Upon returning to Tennessee and ORNL, we focused mainly on our careers but made periodic visits to Chicago, largely motivated by our interest in architecture.
 We moved to Champaign-Urbana in 1991 to work at the University of Illinois, which allowed us to make much more frequent visits to Chicago.
 We dipped our toes back into the theatrical waters with student productions at the university and at the local community theatre, the Station Theatre in Urbana.
 We saw our first show in Chicago in 1994, a production of Stephen Sondheim’s A Little Night Music at the old Goodman Theatre at the Art Institute.
 After that modest beginning, the number of shows we attended increased steadily (see chart) to our current average of about five shows per week.
 And we still can’t see everything that looks promising!
 Even scheduling that many shows is a daunting challenge (see calendars).

 Our involvement in Chicago theatre now goes well beyond just attending lots of shows.
 In an effort to repay some of the pleasure we derive, we have established a donor advised fund at The Chicago Community Trust for making grants and donations to theatre companies, both now and in perpetuity.
 In addition to helping individual theatre companies, our philanthropic interests include broader areas such as improving accessibility of theatre for visually or hearing impaired theatre goers.
-By far our largest project to date has been financing the building of the Den Theatre’s Heath Main Stage.
+Outside our donor advised fund, we’ve also financed the building of the Den Theatre’s Heath Main Stage (by far our largest project to date), and co-produced a film featuring a number of Chicago stage actors.